fauna/fauna-python/README.rst

     from fauna.errors import FaunaException

     # As a best practice, don't store your secret directly in your code.
-    # Either set the FAUNA_SECRET env variable, or retrieve it from a secret store.
+    # Either set the FAUNA_SECRET env variable or retrieve it from a secret store.
     client = Client(secret=my_secret)

     try: